TheTigerII/Radar-UREx/Userguide.md

 Both SDK CLI `.cfg` and mmWave Studio `.json` radar configs are supported.
 XML is not supported.

+Less common direct-receiver controls include:

+- `--host-compensation-profile PATH` to import range, channel, and host-angle corrections from an operational profile without sending it to the radar;
+- `--classification --classification-artifacts PATH` to enable classification explicitly and select a non-default artifact directory;
+- `--micro-doppler-range-half-width-bins N` to change the dedicated rotor range-gate width;
+- `--static-detection` to explicitly select the default-enabled static branch;
+- `--buffer-size` to set the maximum bytes requested from one UDP datagram and `--socket-timeout` to set the interruptible socket-poll interval; and
+- `--display-pause` to set the GUI event-loop polling interval.

+The defaults are usually appropriate.
+Use `livedatacapture.py --help` for their types and current default values.

 ## Displays

 ### Range profile